bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-01-08-newsletter.md

   plugin][cl helloworld.py] have been updated for these handlers.

-- [LND #2374][] increases the maximum size of the gRPC messages the `lncli` tool will accept from 4 MB to 50 MB.
+- [LND #2374][] increases the maximum size of the gRPC messages the `lncli` tool will accept, raising it from 4 MB to 50 MB.
 This fixes a problem some nodes were encountering where the `describegraph` RPC was failing due to the network having grown so large that messages exceeded this limit.
 Developers using gRPC directly will need to increase their